Mary of Nazareth Parish (Brooklyn): St. Michael the Archangel

 St. Michael the Archangel was founded in 1891 as an Italian national parish.
 The first pastor was Rev. Pasquale de Nisco.
 In 1905 Rev. Joachim Garafalo opened Immaculate Conception kindergarten in a house on Front St. The original St. Michael's was built in 1848 as a Baptist Church.
 It was converted into a Catholic church in 1880 by Polish residents of the area.
 As the neighborhood changed, it then served a predominantly Italian-speaking congregation.
-In 1913 Rev. Joseph R. Agrella began construction of a new church.
-In 1942, St. Michael's was merged with St. Edward.
+Originally located at 24 Lawrence St, downtown Brooklyn, it is rumored to be the baptismal parish of Al Capone.
+In 1913 after a fire burned the parish down, Rev. Joseph R. Agrella began construction of a new church on the corner of Prince and Concord.
+In 1942, after facing demolition for the construction of the BQE, St. Michael's was merged with St. Edward.

 St. Edward the Confessor

 St. Edward the Confessor was established on the corner of Canton and Division Streets in 1891, due to overcrowding at St. James, Our Lady of Mercy, and Sacred Heart.
 Canton was renamed St. Edwards Street, and Division St. Leo Place, after Pope Leo XIII.
 Work on the Romanesque Revival church, designed by John J. Deery, progressed slowly and was completed in 1906.
 It was constructed of gray brick trimmed with terra cotta.
 During construction, Mass was held in the completed, roofed basement.
+The church closed in 2010 due to deteriorating conditions, with it collapsing from the inside, and was eventually demolished in 2023.